 Transitioning from Science to Consulting

-During his graduate studies in pharmaceutical sciences from the University of Maryland, Baltimore, Kim studied cancer biology.
-However, Kim’s passion for interdisciplinary learning was stronger than basic science alone - “I wanted to have a real impact in people’s lives.”
+During his graduate studies in pharmaceutical sciences at the University of Maryland, Baltimore, Kim studied cancer biology.
+However, Kim’s passion for interdisciplinary learning was stronger than basic science alone.
+As he describes it, "I wanted to have a real impact in people’s lives."
 After obtaining his Ph.D., he worked at a small biotech company that focused on cancer research.
 He gained exposure to product development, and business-related aspects such as strategic partnerships and financial analyses.
-Then, Kim had a keen interest in exploring the business side of R&D. After talking to his mentor, he decided to pursue management consulting.
+Then, Kim had a keen interest in exploring the business side of Research & Development.
+After talking to his mentor, he decided to pursue management consulting.
 Kim started at a boutique consulting firm where business and science merged, tackling both preparedness for bioterrorism and development of medicines for tropical and neglected infectious diseases.
-“I was constantly learning new concepts and meeting very smart, highly dedicated people who were passionate about public health.
+"I was constantly learning new concepts and meeting very smart, highly dedicated people who were passionate about public health.
 It was infectious!
-I continued working as a consultant for 10 years,” Kim says.
+I continued working as a consultant for 10 years," Kim said.
 Although he enjoyed consulting, he wanted a career shift which led him to his current position at Pew.

 A Science Policy Perspective to Combating Antibiotic Resistance